CSEAMAN3/reading-notes/301/Arrow-Functions.md

 ```

+To summerise:

+With one parameter the parentheses are not needed.

+Simple expression return on one line the word "return" is not needed

+param => expression

+Multiple parameters require parentheses.

+(param1, param2) => expression

+Multiline statements require body braces and return

+param => {
+  const a = 1
+  return a + param
+}

+Multiple parameters require parenthese and Multiline statements require body braces and return

+(param1, param2) => {
+  const a = 1
+  return a + param1 + param2
+}

 ### Arrow functions Re-defining the this keyword

 What really makes arrow funcitons important is that they re-define the this keyword inside of them as opposed to normal functions.